danchoi/vitunes/README.markdown

 * `<<` previous track in iTunes current playlist
 * `.` show current track and playlist, if any

+One thing to note: if you start playing a track that you've gotten to through a playlist search, iTunes will play in continous mode, where the next track in the playlist will automatically start playing after the current one ends.

+But if you start playing a track you got to through search or some other path, iTunes will stop playing after the current track ends.

+If you want use ViTunes to find and queue a bunch of track and have them play in automatic succession, use the next feature...

 ### Copying tracks

 * `,c` copy track(s) to a playlist